Official-MoonDao/documentation/MoonDAO/docs/Archive/reference/Nested Docs/How To Propose Edits To MoonDAO’s Documentation.md

 ## Step One: Setup

-**A.** [Follow this link](https://github.com/Official-MoonDao/moondaowww/fork) and click “FORK”.
+**A.** [Follow this link](https://github.com/Official-MoonDao/moondaowww/fork) and click 'FORK'.
 This makes a copy of all the information contained in the docs which is controlled by your account.
 This is called a 'repository' or 'repo'.

-**B.** In your copied repo, click the green button labeled “Code” and select “Download ZIP”.
+**B.** In your copied repo, click the green button labeled 'Code' and select 'Download ZIP'.
 Once the file is downloaded, you can extract the files to a local folder of your choice.

 ## Step Two: Edit

-**A.** Open Obsidian, select the “Open Folder As Vault” option and, within the folder you just extracted the files to, select the ‘moondao-vault’ folder.
+**A.** Open Obsidian, select the 'Open Folder As Vault' option and, within the folder you just extracted the files to, select the ‘moondao-vault’ folder.

 **B.** In the left sidebar in Obsidian, navigate to the nested ‘docs’ folder folder and click the file to edit.